Main Content start here

 Market Overview

-Global Food Allergen Testing Market has valued at USD 740.10 Million in 2022 and is anticipated to grow with a CAGR of 5.91% through 2028.
+Global Food Allergen Testing Market was valued at USD 807.43 million in 2024 and is expected to reach USD 1,149.31 million in the forecast period with a CAGR of 6.02% through 2030.
 Food safety and quality are significant concerns within the food manufacturing, retail, and hospitality industries, as they greatly impact productivity.
 There has been a global increase in food allergies, including the number of allergens, sensitization rate, and prevalence rate.
 Proper management, testing, and clear labeling of allergens in processed foods are crucial to protect individuals with food allergies in the community.
 The importance of allergen testing has grown, and testing laboratories play a vital role in detecting these allergens.
 These laboratories primarily focus on testing foods for the presence of allergens such as soy, dairy, peanut, tree nut, and others.

 Key Market Drivers